nanocosmos/docs/docs/nanostream-android-sdk.md

 The int parameter from `setZoom(int zoom)` is the index of zoom ratios that returns `getZoomRatios()`.

 ### Zoom Behavior on Camera Switch
-During a camera switch (e.g. from back to front) the zoom set to his default value.
+During a camera switch (e.g. from back to front) the zoom remains unaffected.

 ### <a name="zoom_implementation_example">Implementation Example</a>